麻豆果冻传媒

 Public Officials Who Choose Public School

 According to a report at Black Voices, the last president to send his child to a public school was Jimmy Carter.
 Carter's daughter Amy attended Stevens Elementary and Hardy Middle School in Washington DC before enrolling in Holton-Arms, a private school in Bethesda.
 Amy was constantly flanked by security during her public education years, and she wasn't allowed to play on the playground at recess because it was too close to a street.
-However, those in the city who saw the President utilize the public schools in his area were more likely to believe him when he said he was advocating for a better school system for all American children.
+However, those in the city who saw the President utilize the public schools in his area were more likely to believe him when he said he advocated for a better school system for all American children.

 Currently, President Obama's two daughters, Malia and Sasha, attend Sidwell Friends School, a private Quaker-inspired institution with an annual tuition of around $29,000, according to a report at Take Part.
 Vice President Joe Biden's granddaughters also attend Sidwell.
 Before Obama became president, his children attended private schools in Chicago.
 Obama's former Chief of Staff, Rahm Emanuel, also sent his kids to private schools in Washington DC.
-If he is elected mayor of Chicago, he is unsure where he will enroll his children.
+If he is elected mayor of Chicago, he is unsure where to enroll his children.

 School Choice for All?

 While many in Washington say they are advocating for an improved school system, it does not appear to some that they are practicing what they are preaching.
-Until Congress and other political figures begin investing in our public schools firsthand, by sending their children to the schools in their neighborhoods rather than elite private institutions, it's hard to believe they really have the best interests of the American youth at heart.
+Until Congress and other political figures begin investing in our public schools firsthand by sending their children to the schools in their neighborhoods rather than elite private institutions, it's hard to believe they really have the best interests of the American youth at heart.

 Questions?
-Contact us on Facebook. @publicschoolreview
+Contact us on Facebook and Instagram. @publicschoolreview

 Additional Resources [+]